dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 ## Routing

-ASP.NET Core offers features for routing of app requests to route handlers within your apps.
+ASP.NET Core offers features for routing of app requests to route handlers.

 For more information, see [Routing](xref:fundamentals/routing).